The 8 foot bronze statue of Benjamin Franklin standing in front of Boston's elaborate French Second Empire-style Old City Hall looks new.

-However, this elegant statue of this famous native Bostonian and American statesman and inventor has graced this location since 1856.
+However, this elegant statue of this famous native Bostonian and American statesman and inventor has graced this location since 1856 - the first public statue of a person erected in Boston.

-But if you look behind the statue, to the left of Old City Hall (as you face it), you'll get a glimpse of an older area that Franklin himself would have known well, the King's Chapel Burying Ground.
+Not many traces remain of Franklin's life in Boston - but if you look behind the statue to the left, you'll get a glimpse of an older area that Franklin himself would have known well, the King's Chapel Burying Ground.

-As a site on Boston's historic Freedom Trail, the Benjamin Franklin statue celebrates one of Boston's most famous native sons of the eighteenth century - and a key creator of the documents defining American democracy.
+As a site on Boston's historic Freedom Trail, the Benjamin Franklin statue celebrates one of Boston's most famous native sons of the 1700s - and a key creator of the documents defining American democracy.

-Born in Boston in 1706, Benjamin Franklin was a printer, publisher, political thinker, scientist, writer, inventor, civic leader, stateman, and diplomat.
+Born in Boston in 1706, Benjamin Franklin was a printer, publisher, political thinker, scientist, writer, inventor, civic leader, statesman, and diplomat.

 Franklin is the only person who signed all 4 of the United States' most important revolutionary-era documents that paved the way for democracy: